 Recent industry surveys suggest that about one third of all unprotected properties are subject to attack by termites.
 Severe termite damage to Australian homes is on the increase due to recent changes in the type of chemicals allowed to be used, building construction materials and designs that encourage hidden termite entry and infestation.

-Termites are small in size and soft bodied insects.
+Termites are small and soft bodied insects.
 They build a central colony nest from which they construct underground tunnels that radiate in a 100 metre radius from a central colony nest in search of a timber (cellulose) food source.

 Termites travel in mud shelter tubes.
 The picture on the right shows a mud shelter tube that termites have constructed over a solid object, in this case, a brick foundation wall in the sub-floor of a home.